VPNL/fLoc/README.md

 ## Instructions

-Follow the instructions below to (1) setup the localizer code for your computers/equipment and (2) execute the experiment.
+Follow the instructions below to setup the localizer code for your computers and equipment and then execute the experiment.

 ### Setup

-1. Navigate to the functions directory (`~/fLoc/functions/`)
+1. Navigate to the functions directory (`~/fLoc/functions/`).
 2. Modify input registration functions for keyboard, button box, and trigger:
     - *get_keyboard_num.m* - Change value of `keyboard_id` to the "Product ID number" of your local keyboard (line 9)
     - *get_box_num.m* - Change value of `box_id` to the "Product ID number" of the button box used at your scanner facilities (line 9)